Shobhit-Nagpal/koinx-assignment/README.md

+# About
+This repository is an assignment for KoinX for the position of Frontend Intern.

+It involved taking a Figma file and converting it to code using Coingecko's API.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.